![]() |

 Mineralogical information

-IMA mineral properties database, useful as a means of avoiding errors or confusion.
-The IMA-RRUFF Project is creating a complete set of high quality spectral data from well characterized minerals.
-The website will contain an integrated database of Raman spectra, X-ray diffraction and chemistry data for minerals.
-This is the most powerful source of information on minerals, localities and photos.
-The amount of information held in the system is massive.
-While it may take a visitor some time to find what they want among all this data, it is without doubt very useful.
+The FMF Gallery has several thousands of minerals and rocks, which can be found with a quick and convenient search system.
 A large compilation of mineralogical data with many photos.
 They have put a lot of effort into offering the maximum amount of data.
 It is German, but as we all speak a common mineralogical language it is not hard to understand.
 An intuitive and free piece of software that can be used to catalogue a mineral collection.
 It can store up to four photos per record, has lots of useful data fields including price indexing, can be indexed in 9 different ways to suit all your needs, and has many more features...
 A great database of mineralogical information.
 A simple database which you can sort as needed and which holds lots of useful data.
-Minerals and where they are found.
-Extensive list of the museums of the world, edited by the Mineralogy Club of Antwerp, Belgium.
+A joy of web page published by the Mineralogy Club of Antwerp, Belgium, full of topics related with the mineralogy.
+With many good sections, one of them offers an extensive list of museums from around the world.
 If you want to search for minerals this page, put together by people who are enthusiastic about nature and about looking for minerals, will give you lots of very useful information.
 Academic Web Page of Dr. John Rakovan, Miami University, Oxford, Ohio, USA.

 John is a professor of mineralogy and also a long time mineral collector.
-Web page of the developers of a CD on mineralogy.
-It is a nice and original system aimed at the educator, collector and geologist.

 Museums